Privacy & data Policy

 You can at any time request that the information we hold about you is updated or corrected.

 It is important to understand the difference between a right to object and a request for deletion.
 If you make a request for deletion, we will remove any data we hold about you from our systems.
 This will also mean that we will remove you from our suppression files.
-If you are removed from our suppression files, there is a risk that your data may be processed again in the future if your details are re-added to our system by a member of our team who genuinely believes that you would benefit from the services of Onnec.
-If you do not wish for us to contact you again about Onnec services, we would recommend you request to object rather than a request for deletion, as this will ensure that your details are always suppressed from processing.
+If you are removed from our suppression files, there is a risk that your data may be processed again in the future if your details are re-added to our system by a member of our team who genuinely believes that you would benefit from the Onnec Group services.
+If you do not wish for us to contact you again about Onnec Group, we would recommend you request to object rather than a request for deletion, as this will ensure that your details are always suppressed from processing.

 Onnec Group website